William C. McCool: Early life and education

+McCool then enrolled at the United States Naval Academy, where he served as team captain of the U.S. Naval Academy Cross Country team his senior year.
+He received a Bachelor of Science degree in Applied Science in 1983, graduating second of 1,083 in his class.
+After graduating, he became a member of the U.S. Naval Academy Alumni Association.
+McCool received a Master of Science degree in Computer Science from the University of Maryland, College Park in 1985.
+In 1991, McCool graduated from the United States Naval Test Pilot School, Naval Air Station Patuxent River in Class 101, and he was presented the "Outstanding Student" and "Best DT-II Thesis" awards as a graduate.
+In 1992, he received a Master of Science in Aeronautical Engineering from the U.S. Naval Postgraduate School.

 Flight experience

 McCool completed flight training and was designated a Naval Aviator in August 1986.
 He was assigned to Tactical Electronic Warfare Squadron 129 (VAQ-129) at NAS Whidbey Island, Washington, for initial EA-6B Prowler training.
 McCool's first operational tour was with Tactical Electronic Warfare Squadron 133 (VAQ-133), where he made two deployments aboard the aircraft carrier to the Mediterranean Sea and received designation as a wing-qualified landing signal officer (LSO).
 In November 1989, McCool was selected for the U.S. Naval Postgraduate School/Test Pilot School (TPS) Cooperative Education Program.